 “That was what she wanted.
 That more than family, that more than friendship, that more than love.
 Just the kind of day that couldn’t be called into premature darkness by the land.”

 All the Living, a novel that debates whether a young woman should “submit to love” (as the cover put it) or find her way in the world, offers readers a tension-filled love affair.
-And this tension seems to ratchet up quickly as Aloma arrives at the farm Orren inherited following the deaths of his brother and widowed mother.
-In the distance, she sees the mountains that she’s always hated, that reminds her of postponed dreams to go faraway and play piano without being overshadowed by the landscape.
-The house, the first in which she’ll ever live, is dilapidated, while the piano Orren promised that she could play upon is ruined.
+When Aloma arrives at the farm Orren inherited, she sees the mountains that she hates, that remind her of postponed dreams to go far beyond them and play piano without being lost in their shadow.
+The house, the first in which she’ll ever live, is dilapidated just as the piano Orren promised that she could use for practice is ruined.
 The tremendous change in Orren, wrought by grief, surprises her.
-Her own orphaning occurred when she was too young to recall anything but their absence, so her experience leaves her unready for his emotional distance.
+Her own orphaning occurred when she was too young to recall anything but her parents’ absence, thus leaving her unprepared for Orren’s new emotional distance.
 Her ignorance of farm life and lack of cooking and cleaning skills, the duties she is preparing to take on, too suggest future difficulties.

 But I found myself puzzled at points while reading this story.
 Because Orren mentioned marriage before the deaths occurred, it seemed strange that he never brought her to meet his family.
 Eighteen months is a long time to date a person, let alone a potential marital partner, without introductions to the other important people in one’s life.
 And unless he hasn’t mentioned his relationship with Aloma to his mother at all (which puts his intentions in question), I’d be surprised if Emma wasn’t interested in meeting his girlfriend.
 For storytelling purposes, it’s important that Aloma doesn’t interact with his family so that she cannot share in Orren’s loss or see the expectations he might have for her as his future wife by visiting the farm.
 While it makes sense that Aloma belatedly realizes she should have met Orren’s kin (she, after all, has no family to think of), it seems to strange that Morgan drew attention to this point and chose not explain it however briefly.